hoodiecrow/ConsTcl/README.md

 }
 ```

 The `Undefined` class is for undefined things.
+Also a S9fES support class.

 ```
 catch { ::constcl::Undefined destroy }